Chemotherapy drugs for oesophageal cancer

 Doctors use several different drugs and combinations of drugs to treat oesophageal cancer.
 Chemotherapy tends to work better when several drugs are given together.

 Which drugs you have will depend on the type of oesophageal cancer you have and its stage.
 Through research, doctors have discovered that particular combinations of chemotherapy work better for adenocarcinomas and other combinations work better for squamous cell cancers of the oesophagus.
 If you are having chemotherapy for advanced oesophageal cancer, you may have treatment designed to cause as few side effects as possible.

 Your doctor or nurse will give you written information about the drugs you are to have.

 A number of chemotherapy drugs are commonly used to treat oesophageal cancer.
-These are
+These include

 - Epirubicin (E)